noodlecollie/avidlib/README.md

 ## Documentation

 Documentation is generated using [Natural Docs](https://www.naturaldocs.org).
+To build the documentation:

+* On Windows, install NaturalDocs and make sure it is visible on the system path, then run `NaturalDocs.exe <path to repo>\docs`.
+* On Linux, copy the NaturalDocs binaries to a `.naturaldocs` directory in the root of the repo, and then run `docs/makedocs.sh`.
+  * Note that [Mono must be installed](http://www.mono-project.com/download) for NaturalDocs to run on Linux.